Azerbaijan's construction in areas gained in the Second Nagorno-Karabakh War: International reaction

+International support has remained limited because of Azerbaijan's authoritarian governance, stalled peace talks with Armenia, and weak transparency, leaving the project criticized as politically driven, socially misaligned, and financially controversial rather than genuinely restorative.
+Critics also note that the emphasis on "smart cities" and green branding often ignores displaced people’s real priorities, while environmental risks, labor abuses, and threats to Armenian cultural heritage further undermine its credibility.
+Historian Michael Rubin says Azerbaijan stages visits for journalists, diplomats, and analysts to Jewish and Christian figures and rebuilt towns in Nagorno-Karabakh to mislead outsiders, echoing how Saddam Hussein’s Iraq once courted the press to appear moderate.

 Paul Gavan, PACE rapporteur on the 'Humanitarian consequences of the conflict between Armenia and Azerbaijan', stated in his report that:

 The extent of damage to homes and cultural heritage in particular in the seven districts returned to Azerbaijan during and after the conflict is massive and shocking and will take many years and substantial resources to bring the area back to life.
 The first priority will be demining and then infrastructure has to be created, homes built, services provided, livelihoods created, and areas repopulated.
 The position is dramatic, and as one senior member of the international community commented to the rapporteur, “we should all have done more over the last 30 years to prevent this level of destruction”.

 According to US Department of State Azerbaijani government is looking for new investments in the areas around Nagorno-Karabakh that were previously controlled by Armenia-backed separatists.
 Azerbaijan allocated US$1.3 billion from the budget for the rehabilitation and reconstruction of these lands.
 These funds will apparently be utilized to rehabilitate infrastructure, education, and healthcare sectors, as well as cultural and historical landmarks.
 Reconstruction is projected to continue in the future years, with specific financial provisions continuing to be made for demining, reconstructing, and resettling.

 Controversies

 Azerbaijan's "Great Return" program has been characterized as ahistorical and expansionist by international critics and as a nationalist distraction by domestic critics.
 Other critics point out that the program does not offer the right of return to former ethnic Armenians who fled their homes in 2023.

+The investigative journalist group Bellingcat used satellite imagery to reveal city-wide ransacking and the demolition of homes in the regional capital of Nagorno-Karabakh.
 Various Armenian cultural monuments in the captured areas have been partially or entirely destroyed during the reconstruction process, including Armenian cemeteries and homes bulldozed in the process of road construction, as well as an 18th/19th century Armenian church.
-The restoration of Ghazanchetsots Cathedral announcement was met with criticism and concern by the United States Commission on International Religious Freedom and various Armenian groups alike as well.
+Azerbaijan's modifications of the Ghazanchetsots Cathedral was met with criticism and concern by the United States Commission on International Religious Freedom and various Armenian groups alike as well.